How Hard Is It for Message-Passing GNNs to Simulate One Weisfeiler-Lehman Color-Refinement Step?

-With these tools in hand, we are now ready to prove the upper bound in the theorem. \begin{reptheorem}{thm:WL-hardness} There exists a GNN model capable of simulating one iteration of the WL test by preprocessing the graph in $O(n)$ time to assign unique IDs to each node.
-Additionally, the model has width $w$ and depth $d$ satisfying $d = O\left(D + \frac{m}{w}\right)$, and it is sufficient to set the nodes' computational resource class to $\class{C} = \class{TIME}(n\Delta \log n)$. \end{reptheorem} \begin{proof} To prove this, we design an $O\left(D + \dfrac{m}{w}\right)$-round distributed algorithm in the RL-CONGEST model, which operates with a communication bandwidth of $w$.
-The main idea is to sort each node's WL-type, $(\bs{x}_u, \mset{\bs{x}_v : v \in N(u)})$, and use the resulting rank as the new color in the WL problem, which automatically satisfies the hash function condition.
-We present the framework of our algorithm and analyze the round complexity for each step: \begin{enumerate}[leftmargin = *] \item Each node $u$ sends a message $(u, \bs{x}_u)$ to its neighbors and receives messages from them to form the set $S_u = \{(u, v, \bs{x}_v) : v \in N(u) \cup \{u\}\}$.
-This process takes $O(1)$ rounds. \item Node $1$ initiates the \alg{Flood} algorithm to construct a BFS spanning tree rooted at node $1$.
-This process takes $O(D)$ rounds. \item The \alg{Upcast} algorithm is used to collect all sets $S_u$ at the root node $1$ along the spanning tree.
+With these tools in hand, we are now ready to prove the upper bound in the theorem. \DeterUpper* \begin{proof} To prove this, we design a rooted, port-aware MPGNN with depth $d = O\left(D + \frac{m\log C}{wp}\right)$ and width $w$ words per edge per round and word precision $p$ bits.
+The main idea is to encode each WL-type canonically and sort the distinct encoded types at the root, and use the resulting rank as the new color, which automatically satisfies the hash function condition.
+We present the framework of our construction and analyze the depth for each step: \begin{enumerate}[leftmargin=*] \item Each node $u$ sends a message $\bs{x}_u$ to its neighbors and receives messages from them to form its WL-type as $M_u = \left(\bs{x}_u, \mset{\bs{x}_v : v \in N(u)}\right)$.
+This process can be done by a rooted, port-aware MPGNN with depth $O\left(\max\left\{1, \frac{\log C}{wp}\right\}\right) = O\left(1 + \frac{\log C}{wp}\right)$. \item The root node $r$ initiates the \alg{Flood} algorithm to construct a BFS spanning tree rooted at $r$.
+This process can be done by an MPGNN with depth $O(D)$. \item The \alg{Upcast} algorithm is used to collect all sets $M_u$ at the root node $r$ along the spanning tree.